jez/blog/source/_posts/2017-09-27-system-f-param.markdown

 ```

 SML inserts this `forall` automatically because its type system is a bit
-less polymorphic than System F<sub>ω</sub>'s, which can be thought of as
+less polymorphic than System F<sub>ω</sub>'s.
+Some might call this a
-a drawback.
-But on the other hand, it does at least save us from typing
+drawback, though it does save us from typing `forall` annotations
-these `forall` annotations.
-For most of the other "drawbacks" we get
+ourselves.
+And really, for most anything else we'd call a "drawback" of
-from not being able to write the `forall` ourself, SML makes up the
-difference with modules.[^rankn]
+this design, SML makes up the difference with modules.[^rankn]

 [^rankn]: Other languages (like Haskell or PureScript) have a language feature called "Rank-N Types" which is really just a fancy way of saying "you can put the `forall a.` anywhere you want."
 Oftentimes, this makes it harder for the compiler to infer where the variable bindings are, so you sometimes have to use more annotations than you might if you weren't using Rank-N types.